Iraneus/betamedneed/index.md

 # Convenient solutions, better outcomes.

-You can book and get what you need for medical care in a few minutes.
+You can book and get what you need for quality medical care in a few minutes.